haiauIUH/haiauIUH.github.io/README.md

 # haiauIUH.github.io
+1. The Band website
-#The Band website on Pc, mobile and tablet
+2. The website has responesive design on Pc, mobile and tablet